 3. Check Availability of Products

 When a product is currently unavailable, then customers will likely check their phones to see if it is in stock online or at a competing store.
 If a product has sold out, a digital display can inform customers whether there are more in the inventory room.
-If so, the system can send an alert in the back room notifying employees that the item needs restocking.
-If there’s no more, then the display can direct the customer to its online store or list other store locations where the merchandise is still available.
+The system can send an alert in the back room notifying employees that the item needs restocking.
+Therefore, there’s no more, then the display can direct the customer to its online store or list other store locations where the merchandise is still available.
 Such systems can also allow shoppers to issue a rain check so that one is reserved for them as soon as the item becomes available.

 The showrooming effect has hurt many retailers.
 However, digital signage provides a way to nullify most of the effects by increasing shopper experience.
 When customers are satisfied, they will more likely make an on-the-spot purchase instead of pulling out their smartphone for a price comparison check.